compose-x/ecs_composex/docs/story.rst

 Why am I not using AWS CDK?
 ==============================

-I started this work before AWS CDK came out with any python support, and I am not a developer professionally but I do love developing, and python is my language of choice.
+ECS Compose-X was started before AWS CDK came out with any python support, and python was the language of choice for this project.

-Troposphere was the obvious choice as the python library to use to build all the CFN templates.
+Therefore, Troposphere was the obvious choice as the python library to use to build all the CFN templates.
-I find the way Troposphere has been built is awesome, the name of the properties are the same as they are in AWS CloudFormation, which gives a sense of standard to the user, allowing an experience as close to copy-paste as possible.
+The way Troposphere has been built is simple and clear, the name of the properties are the same as they are in AWS CloudFormation, which gives a sense of standard to the user, allowing an experience as close to copy-paste as possible.

-`Troposphere`_ has a very nice community and is released often.
+`Troposphere`_ has a very strong community and has wide set of AWS services support.
 The community is active and other AWS Projects members are directly involved in the day-to-day life of the project.

+In CDK, all the properties you have to set for a CFN resource have been renamed, Troposphere kept the same name definition for the resources properties.
+To me, this is a very valuable thing, not to have to map CFN properties to a language specific one.

 Implementing least privileges at the heart of ECS Compose-X